sensu/sensu-puppet/README.md

 [![Build Status](https://travis-ci.org/sensu/sensu-puppet.png)](https://travis-ci.org/sensu/sensu-puppet)

-This module supports the latest releases of Puppet versions 4 and 5 using the ruby that is packaged with the AIO (all-in-one installer).
+This module supports the latest releases of Puppet versions 5 and 6 using the ruby that is packaged with the AIO (all-in-one installer).
 See `.travis.yml` for an exact matrix.
+The module aims to support the latest major release of Puppet and the prior major release.

 ## Documented with Puppet Strings